 Year Group: Home Address: o be absent fr om school duri ng the following da ates: Date of Return to School: Total days applied for: e application f or leave of abse ence during term ti me: your applicat ion: The leave is considered to be Authorised: The leave is be considered to be Unauthorised: This application for leave was considered using the Trust's Attendance Policy and guidance for leave of absence requests.
 The application was reviewed by the Headteacher.
-If you wish to discuss this decision further, please contact (insert contact details of either the school or the school's EWO) Signed on behalf (Insert school's name) part of the Our Lady of Lourdes CMAT, Group: o be absent from the application of the app O be absent from school during Date of Return to School: a application for leave of abservant application: The provided Heave of abservant application was reviewed by the leave contact and the provided Heave contact application was reviewed by the leave contact application further, please contact application was reviewed by the leave contact application further, please contact application was reviewed by the leave contact application further, please contact applications are provided to the provided Heave of abservant application was reviewed by the leave of a Date of Return to School: e application for leave of absence during term ti your application: The leave is be compared by the Headteacher. ecision further, please contact (insert contact decision) O be absent from school during the following dates: Date of Return to School: application for leave of absence during term time: The leave is be considered to be Unauthorised: Table 1
+If you wish to discuss this decision further, please contact (insert contact details of either the school or the school's EWO) Signed on behalf (Insert school's name) part of the Our Lady of Lourdes CMAT, Group: o be absent from the application of the app O be absent from school during Date of Return to School: a application for leave of abservant application: The province of the school during the Trust ication was reviewed by the leave contact application further, please contact application was reviewed by the leave contact application further, please contact application was reviewed by the leave contact application further, please contact application further, please contact applications are sentenced as a school during the please contact application further, please contact applications are sentenced as a school during the place of Date of Return to School: e application for leave of absence during term ti your application: The leave is be compared by the Headteacher. ecision further, please contact (insert contact decision) O be absent from school during the following dates: Date of Return to School: application for leave of absence during term time: The leave is be considered to be Unauthorised: Table 1